AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

   selection between different function template implementations for different types or different constraints.
-- In C++11 and C++14, compile-time computing became increasingly better supported with the `constexpr` feature using “intuitive” execution path selection and, since C++14, most statement kinds (including for loops, switch statements, etc.).
+- In C++11 and C++14, compile-time computing became increasingly better supported with the `constexpr` feature using "intuitive" execution path selection and, since C++14, most statement kinds (including for loops, switch statements, etc.).
 - C++17 introduced a `if constexpr` ("compile-time `if`") to discard statements depending on compile-time conditions or constraints.